dotnet-campus/dotnetCampus.FileDownloader/README.md

 # File download tool

-A dotnet tool to download the file.
+A dotnet tool to download files.

 ## Install